harishpc/kvstore_falconx/README.md

 * suball : It will return a list of all the key which has been subscribed.
 These key will response to any changes done via put.

 * put {key} {value} : It's an update command.
 If there is no key in the memory in the KV-store it will add the {key}-{value} pair.
 If there is any {key} present it will update that.
-If any key is under subscription-list and get update via put command it will return a message : `{'message': 'subscription key yash has been updated', 'key': 'yash', 'oldvalue': 'shah', 'newvalue': 'kumar'}`
+If any key is under subscription-list and get update via put command it will return a message : `{'message': 'subscription key hari has been updated', 'key': 'hari', 'oldvalue': 'pc', 'newvalue': 'haripc'}`

 * subs {key} : It will set the key in subscription list any changes done to that {key} via put will response to changes.